-Displays approximately how much fuel is in the fuel tank (when the key is in the ON position).
+Displays approximately how much fuel is in the fuel tank.
 The fuel gauge may vary slightly when the vehicle is in motion or on a grade.
-The ignition should be in the OFF position while the vehicle is being refueled.
-When the gauge first indicates empty, there is a small amount of reserve fuel in the tank.

 When refueling the vehicle from empty indication, the amount of fuel that can be added will be less than the advertised capacity due to the reserve fuel.

-The FUEL DOOR icon and arrow indicates which side of the vehicle the fuel filler door is located.
+indicates which side of the vehicle the fuel filler door is located.

-ELECTRONIC COMPASS/TEMPERATURE DISPLAY (IF EQUIPPED)
+ELECTRONIC COMPASS/TEMPERATURE DISPLAY (IF EQUIPPED) OUTSIDE AIR TEMPERATURE